Identifying the Author’s Purpose Is Easy as Pie

 - Track author’s purpose throughout the year and discuss any trends across the books and articles that you read.

 Chances are students don’t think of authors as real people.
-Because we rarely see pictures of the authors that we read, or know what they have to say beyond the pages of their books, it’s easy to think of books as isolated pieces of content.
-Help your students draw connections between the text they read and the author’s who write them by following the author’s social media profiles.
+We rarely see pictures of the authors we read or know what they have to say beyond the pages of their books, so it’s easy to think of an author’s purpose as isolated to the books they write.
+Help your students draw connections between the text they read and the authors who write them by following the author’s social media profiles.

-You’ll quickly collect tweets, interviews, and other short pieces of content that will deepen your student’s perspective on the author’s they read.
-Try using these short pieces of content to identify the author’s purpose.
+You can collect tweets, interviews, and other short pieces of content that will deepen your student’s perspective on the authors they read.
+Try using these short pieces of content to identify whether or not an author’s purpose is visible across all the content they write.
 And, as an added bonus, you’ll begin to teach them to think critically about all of the media that surrounds us.